alainamb/uic_tr18-trad-inversa-es-en/unidad1/semana3/docs-personales-formateo.md

 ## Buenas prácticas para formateo profesional

-En el artículo "How to Build Healthy, Long-Lasting Relationships with Project Managers"(https://alainambrandt.locessentials.com/how-to-build-healthy-long-lasting-relationships-with-project-managers/#more-38), Alaina Brandt provee los siguientes tips sobre la recreación de los documentos.
+En el artículo "How to Build Healthy, Long-Lasting Relationships with Project Managers"(https://alainambrandt.locessentials.com/how-to-build-healthy-long-lasting-relationships-with-project-managers/#more-38), Alaina Brandt proporciona los siguientes consejos sobre la recreación de documentos:

-- **Don't use OCR** - The advice given back in 2015 to avoid OCR still rings true today: "OCRed files can cause problems with textual features like font types, kerning (the space between characters), incorrect character recognition, and line breaks that cannot be fixed/altered during translation."
+- **No uses OCR** - El consejo dado en 2015 de evitar OCR sigue siendo válido hoy: "OCRed files can cause problems with textual features like font types, kerning (the space between characters), incorrect character recognition, and line breaks that cannot be fixed/altered during translation."
-- **Use tables instead of tabs and spaces** - "Using tabs and hard returns when replicating a table is problematic because if a PM or internal reviewer needs to change the font size of a document, for example, line breaks may shift, and she will need to manually adjust all tabs in order to re-match the line items to the formatting of the source."
+- **Usa tablas en lugar de tabs y espacios** - "Using tabs and hard returns when replicating a table is problematic because if a PM or internal reviewer needs to change the font size of a document, for example, line breaks may shift, and she will need to manually adjust all tabs in order to re-match the line items to the formatting of the source."
-- **Turn on the Show/Hide Paragraph Marks button** - "This will show you all of the normally hidden formatting features of a text, and allow you to clean up spacing before delivery to the client."
+- **Activa el botón Mostrar/Ocultar marcas de párrafo (Show/Hide Paragraph Marks)** - "This will show you all of the normally hidden formatting features of a text, and allow you to clean up spacing before delivery to the client."

 ## Consideraciones específicas para documentos personales